Copyright © 1985 R.D. Eager

 This is sufficient for working through the Simple Introductory Guide.

-PIG
+PIG and DOG,

-and output to FOO
+and output to FOO:

 ML1 INPIG,INDOG,OUTFOO